nathan-lbt/running-tools/README.md

  * @throws Error if the speed unit or the target unit is unknown.
  */
 convertSpeed(11, "m/s", "kmh"); // Result: 39.6

+/**
+ * Calculates the speed given the distance, distance unit, time, and target speed unit.
+ * @param distance - The distance value (number).
+ * @param distanceUnit - The unit of the distance value (DistanceUnit).
+ * @param time - The time value (Time).
+ * @param toUnit - The target speed unit (SpeedUnit).
+Defaults to SpeedUnit.MetersPerSecond.
+ * @returns The calculated speed in the specified unit or null if the distance or time is invalid.
+ */
+calculateSpeed(10, "km", { hours: 1, minutes: 0, seconds: 0 }, "mph"); // Result: ~6.2137
 ```

 </details>